Juneau, Alaska: History

 Since the late 20th century, the A'akw Kwáan, together with the Sealaska Heritage Institute, have resisted European-American development of Indian Point, including proposals by the National Park Service and the National Oceanic and Atmospheric Administration (NOAA).
-They consider it sacred territory, both because of the burying ground and the importance of the point in their traditions of gathering sustenance from the sea.
-They continue to gather clams, gumboot chitons, grass and sea urchins there, as well as tree bark for medicinal uses.
-The city and state supported Sealaska Heritage Institute in documenting the 78 acre site, and, in August 2016, it was listed on the National Register of Historic Places.
+They consider it to be sacred territory, both because of the burying ground and the importance of the point in their traditions of gathering sustenance from the sea.
+They continue to gather clams, gumboot chitons, grass, and sea urchins, as well as tree bark for medicinal uses.

+The city and state supported the Sealaska Heritage Institute in documenting the 78 acre site, and in August 2016, it was listed on the National Register of Historic Places.
 "It is the first traditional cultural property in Southeast Alaska to be placed on the register."

-Descendants of these indigenous cultures include the Tlingit people.
-Native cultures have rich artistic traditions expressed in carving, weaving, orating, singing, and dancing.
-Juneau has become a major social center for the Tlingit, Haida, and Tsimshian of Southeast Alaska.
+Descendants of the indigenous people include the Tlingit.
+Native cultures have rich artistic traditions expressed in carving, weaving, singing, dancing, and through oral lore.
+Juneau is a social center for the Tlingit, Haida, and Tsimshian of Southeast Alaska.